 Italian translation, in its modern form (the language has evolved from, and competed with many different regional dialects — with Tuscan variations eventually winning out) takes on a more business approach these days, as Italy is the ninth largest economy on the planet.
 There are currently around 61 million Italian speakers in Italy (and elsewhere), many involved in global commerce and manufacturing and most are only fluent in Italian.
 They need to communicate with the world and the world needs to communicate with them.
 After all, who doesn’t want to own a Lamborghini, Ferrari or a Maserati?

 The language’s storied history, and the rich meanings and nuances of Italian words in their native form — plus Italian words in other languages (especially English) — all reinforce the fact that this language, from the land that gave birth to the sweeping cultural, moral and scientific power of The Renaissance, is still vital to the world today.
-Italian translation services, for global business needs, or simply for pleasure and tourism, are definitely here to stay.
+Italian translations, for global business needs, or simply for pleasure and tourism, are definitely here to stay.

 Whitepaper Going Global on a Shoestring?!